Intulse Logo

 • When the Hunt, additive strategy is selected, your extension will ring for the Initial Ring Time.
 If not answered, the first extension on the Follow Me List will ring.
 If the call is not answered, then the 1st and 2nd extension will ring, then the 1st, 2nd, and 3rd extensions, continuing to add a number each time until the call is answered or it reaches the end of the list.

 • When Monitor Primary is added to the Ring All or Hunt style strategies, they continue to work as previously described, but they pay attention to your extension’s settings first.
 If your extension is occupied or on Do Not Disturb, the call will go straight to your voicemail box.
-Also, this will cause any call forwarding settings for your extension to be ignored.
+Also, this will cause any call forward settings for your extension to be ignored.

 • When the First Available strategy is selected, your extension will ring for the Initial Ring Time.
 If the call is not answered, only the first available extension on the Follow Me List will be rung.
 If the person at that extension is on the phone but has call waiting enabled, they are still available to take a call, so their extension will ring.